Hybrid connections on Hessian manifolds: Canonical models for pseudo-Euclidean manifolds

-We saw at the end of Section~\ref{sub:ssi} that the sign of the scalar curvature of $\nabla$ relative to $g$, $S(\nabla,g)$, is the same on the submodel.
-This sign is given by $\nu$ since $S(\nabla,g) = d(d-1) 2/\psi$.
-On any 2 dimensional affine plane $P$ through a point $x$ and such that the restriction of $q$ to $\ora P$ is nondegenerate, the interpretation of the sign of scalar curvature given near the end of Section~\ref{sub:ssi} can be rephrased as follows: an infinitesimal loop based on $x$ is an infinitesimal isometry pushing $v$ in the same sense as the loop if $\nu q(v) >0$ and in the opposite sense if $\nu q(v) <0$.
+We saw in Section~\ref{sub:ScalarCurvature} that the sign of the scalar curvature of $\nabla$ relative to $g$, $S(\nabla,g)$, is the same on the model restricted to an affine subspace $F$.
+This sign is given by $\nu$ since $S(\nabla,g) = \frac{d(d-1)}{\psi}$.
+On any two-dimensional affine plane $P$ through a point $x$ and such that the restriction of $q$ to $\ora P$ is nondegenerate, the interpretation of the sign of scalar curvature given in Section~\ref{sub:ScalarCurvature} can be rephrased as follows: an infinitesimal loop based on $x$ is an infinitesimal isometry pushing $v$ in the same sense as the loop if $\nu q(v) >0$ and in the opposite sense if $\nu q(v) <0$.